-Now that Grayson knows all of his letters, it’s time to move on to the beginning stages of reading.
+Now that your child knows all of their letters, it’s time to move on to the beginning stages of reading.
 Many parents are stuck at this point because flashcards are so outdated.
 How can parents keep learning entertaining without pulling out those pesky flashcards??

 The alphabetic principle is essential to the success of young readers.
 Identifying letter names, learning formation and letter sounds can be done through a variety of games, printables and guided instruction.
 Phonics games are great way to practice the alphabetic principle including a phonics game that teaches beginning sounds.